Rusher Kimura

 Masao Kimura (木村 政雄, Kimura Masao) was a Japanese professional wrestler, best known by his ring name Rusher Kimura (ラッシャー木村, Rasshā Kimura).
 He was a five-time IWA World Heavyweight Champion, making him a five-time world champion.

 Sumo wrestling career

 He was a sumo wrestler under the shikona Kinomura, a direct modification of his surname.
+He began his career at the May 1958 Grand Sumo tournament and he had a career high rank of Makushita 20 east.
 He had taken up sumo to build his body for Western-style professional wrestling, thus by 1964 he decided to quit, considering that it would be harder to do so the higher up the divisions he went.
+He experienced back to back losing Bashos before his retirement, posting consecutive 1-6 records in July and September 1964 in Makushita, sumo's third division.

 Professional wrestling career

 Japan Pro Wrestling Alliance (1965–1966)

 He debuted in 1965 in the old Japan Pro Wrestling Alliance against Sarukichi Takasakiyama (long-time jobber Motoyuki Kitazawa, later known as Shoji Kai in New Japan Pro-Wrestling).
 As a protégé of Toyonobori, Kimura followed him when he left due to backstage struggles.

 Original Tokyo Pro Wrestling (1966–1967)

 Toyonobori, Isao Yoshiwara, Kimura, Antonio Inoki, Hiro Matsuda, Masa Saito and others formed Tokyo Pro Wrestling.
 Kimura did not compete much in the upper cards, but in the lower cards he served as debut opponent for future rival, Haruka Eigen, with whom he would have the longest-running fixture in puroresu from 1981 to 2003.
 Their last match until then happened on January 31, 1967, a win by Kimura.

 When Tokyo Pro Wrestling closed down, Kimura joined Toyonobori and Yoshiwara in creating yet another larger promotion.